 So in these two church discipline situations that I was aware of - one in Minneapolis, MN and the other in the church of someone close to me - profound sin* was discovered.
 And in both circumstances, church discipline was exercised.

 “If your brother sins against you, go and tell him his fault, between you and him alone.
 If he listens to you, you have gained your brother.
 But if he does not listen, take one or two others along with you, that every charge may be established by the evidence of two or three witnesses.
 If he refuses to listen to them, tell it to the church.
 And if he refuses to listen even to the church, let him be to you as a Gentile and a tax collector.”
-Matthew 18:15-17In an article entitled "Church Discipline" by Pastor John MacArthur (Grace To You), Pastor MacArthur lays out the 4-step model for how church discipline is to be carried out.
-Taken from Matthew 18:15-17, the biblical model for correct church discipline is this:
+Matthew 18:15-17There is a roughly 4-step model for how church discipline is to be carried out, taken from Matthew 18:15-17;

 (1) Go privately to the person and tell him his sin alone.
 (Matthew 18:15) If he refuses to listen,